Understanding Transfer Duty in South Africa (2026)

 Key takeaways

-• Transfer duty is a sliding scale: only the amount above each band threshold is taxed at that band's rate
+• Transfer duty uses a sliding scale: only the amount above each band threshold is taxed at that band's rate

 • New builds from VAT-registered developers attract VAT (15%) instead of transfer duty